 Infected Wall-nut: Here's an idea!
 Instead of standing out here and guarding this guy´s house we go IN his house and eat his brains!A character, frequently a protagonist, is turned into the very thing he or she has been fighting; a survivor of a Zombie Apocalypse may get bitten by a zombie, a demon hunter may be possessed, a werewolf or vampire hunter may get infected, and so on.
 Unlike He Who Fights Monsters, where the hero metaphorically becomes like the evil he was fighting, this is a literal transformation into an actual monster.
-Played straight, implies a Face-Heel Turn (but see below).
+Played straight, implies a Face–Heel Turn (but see below).
 If the transformation in question isn't generally seen as evil or monstrous, that's more of a Viral Transformation.
 Tends to be something of an Ending Trope, since it's more dramatic to have the hero succumb at the end of an epic struggle to fight the zombies/monsters/whatever.
 If there's no way back, that can make it a Downer Ending.
 May also be the result of a Heroic Sacrifice.
-A popular variation of this is for protagonists to have this thrust on them as an Emergency Transformation, and/or (attempt to) use Heroic Willpower to avoid the Face-Heel Turn frequently associated with this trope.
+A popular variation of this is for protagonists to have this thrust on them as an Emergency Transformation, and/or (attempt to) use Heroic Willpower to avoid the Face–Heel Turn frequently associated with this trope.
 If that works, the hero can use the powers for the cause of good.
 Results of such attempts vary.
 It is also possible for this to happen to villainous characters.
-Depending on the villain and the type of transformation in question, results vary — even more than heroic characters — but it can then result in a Heel-Face Turn.
-The Trope Namer is an infamous bad short fanfiction called DOOM: Repercussions of Evil, where the protagonist, named John, suddenly turns into a Zombie with no explanation whatsoever.
+Depending on the villain and the type of transformation in question, results vary — even more than heroic characters — but it can then result in a Heel–Face Turn.
+The Trope Namer is an infamous bad short fanfiction called DOOM: Repercussions of Evil, which ends with the protagonist, named John, suddenly turning into a Zombie with no explanation whatsoever.
 If poorly foreshadowed (as with the trope namer), this can very easily be a Shocking Swerve.
 When explicitly foreshadowed, the hero was a Doomed Protagonist* .
 When it's suddenly revealed that the main character was a monster all along, that's Tomato in the Mirror.
 Often happens when the antagonist of the story was The Virus or The Assimilator.
 Examples will contain spoilers!

 Peashooter: Yeah!
 Yeah!
 Go in there and eat his bra— wait what?